 I had a wonderful time at the writers festivals this fall in Winnipeg, Calgary, Whistler, and Vancouver.
-It was a privilege to read with so many great authors (Dennis Lee, Steven Heighton, Nathan Englander, Kathleen Winter, Susin Nielsen, Any Jones, Kyo Maclear, Sidney Smith...) and visit so many great schools.
+It was a privilege to read with so many great authors (Dennis Lee, Steven Heighton, Nathan Englander, Kathleen Winter, Susin Nielsen, Andy Jones, Kyo Maclear, Sydney Smith...) and visit so many great schools.
 I'm always impressed by the positive feeling in schools these days.
 This drawing was done by a student in Whistler, B.C., who imagined the little blue chair floating over the Whistler and Blackcomb mountains that loom over her school.
 Nicely done!

 Thursday, September 14, 2017

 I'm really looking forward to reading and speaking at several writers' festivals this fall.
 The first, in September, is the Thinair festival in Winnipeg.
 And then in October I'll be at Wordfest in Calgary, Whistler Writers Festival, and then at the Vancouver Writers' Fest.
 And to top it all off, I'll be at the International Author's Festival in Toronto to interview Danila Botha And Eric Beck Rubin, two fine authors shortlisted for the Vine Awards.
 I hope you'll join me along the way.

 Wednesday, August 2, 2017